Golf Strength and Conditioning: The 5 Pillars

 Pillar #4: Strength

 Strength is the most misunderstood and under-appreciated physical quality for golfers in my opinion.
-The main reason for this by far are Tiger Wood’s injury woes, misinformation spread by golf media, and the common dogma that strength training is dangerous.
-It is extremely frustrating when people with no qualification or expertise in an area spread their mis/uniformed opinion to millions of people.
+The main reason for this by far are Tiger Wood’s injury woes, and the common dogma that strength training is dangerous.
+It is extremely frustrating when people with no qualification or expertise in an area spread their mis/uniformed opinions to other people.
+Especially if they have a large platform.
 This has lead to convincing the golfing public and general public the benefits of getting stronger a harder task, in spite of all the high quality scientific literature we have readily available to us.

 Increasing the force that can be produced in a movement is largely determined by two factors.